SwissDataScienceCenter/renku/docs/topic-guides/workflows.rst

 Inspecting Workflows
 --------------------

-You can see workflows in a project in a Renku deployment such as `renkulab.io <https://renkulab.io>`_ by going to a project and opening the `Workflows` tab:
+You can see workflows on RenkuLab by going to a project and opening the `Workflows` tab:

 .. image:: ../_static/images/ui_workflows_list.png
     :align: center
     :alt: Workflows list

-There you can see, filter and navigate all workflows and steps used in this project.
-Selecting a workflow or step shows you its details and allows you to navigate between steps.
+There you can view, filter and navigate all workflows and steps used in the project.
+Selecting a workflow or step shows you its details (parameters, dependent steps etc.) and allows you to navigate between steps.

-Selecting a workflow will show you the steps it contains, the parameters of steps it exposes directly, and the dependencies between steps.

 .. image:: ../_static/images/ui_workflows_composite_details.png
     :align: center
     :alt: Workflow details

-If you click on a step, either on the workflow browser or in the workflow detail page, or if you click on the link icon of a mapping or a link, you can see the command used in it, its inputs, outputs and parameters, as well as other related metadata, such as when it was last executed, how long executions of it take on average and more:
+The step detail page shows the command used, the inputs and outputs, the parameters, and other related metadata:

 .. image:: ../_static/images/ui_workflows_details.png
     :align: center